-Secondary students are placed in the year group appropriate to their age based on their age, previous schooling and skill development as demonstrated by their school reports and appropriate assessments.
-All classes are heterogeneously mixed according to abilities and national origin.
+Secondary students are placed in the year group appropriate to their age, previous schooling and skill development as demonstrated by their school reports and appropriate assessments.
+All classes are heterogeneously mixed.

-Each year group generally consists of one class with two homeroom teachers.
-On occasion when there are two parallel classes in the same year group, various considerations are taken into account when compiling the groups.
+On occasion, when there are two parallel classes in the same year group, various considerations are taken into account when compiling the groups.
 These include: boy-girl ratio, native languages, prior knowledge of English, students who have already attended ISR and new students.